Radio New Zealand: RNZ Concert

-RNZ Concert is New Zealand's fine music network.
-Concert promotes New Zealand music and composition and features live broadcasts of concerts and recitals, as well as international content from other public radio broadcasters, podcasts, and on-demand programmes.
-RNZ Concert is an FM radio network broadcasting classical and jazz music, as well as world music, specialist programmes and regular news updates.
-The network was previously known as Concert FM but the name was changed as part of a wider name change within Radio New Zealand to associate Concert FM with the RNZ brand.
+RNZ Concert is an FM radio network broadcasting classical and jazz music, as well as world music, specialist programmes, and regular news updates.
+Founded in 1975 as the Concert Programme, the network was renamed Concert FM in the mid-1990s, and assumed its current name in 2007 as part of a wider name change within Radio New Zealand to associate Concert FM with the RNZ brand.
 RNZ Concert was refreshed in February 2018, with several new programmes and presenters, and a renewed focus on live music and storytelling on New Zealand's music and arts communities.

 The station broadcasts in FM stereo via terrestrial transmitters located around New Zealand, as well as from the Optus satellite.
 It is also available on Sky Digital TV channel 422, and on Freeview's satellite and terrestrial services on channel 51.
-The playlist is among the most diverse and eclectic of the world's state run classical music networks.

 AM Network

 The AM Network is a network of radio transmitters operated by RNZ, which broadcast all sittings of the New Zealand Parliament through a contract with the Clerk of the House of Representatives.
-Sitting hours are seasonal, and may be extended due to certain circumstances, but are generally 14:00 to 18:00 Tuesday and Wednesday, 14:00 to 17:00 Thursday and 19:00 to 22:00 Tuesday and Wednesday.
+Sitting hours are seasonal, and may be extended due to certain circumstances, but are generally 14:00 to 18:00 Tuesday and Wednesday, 14:00 to 17:00 Thursday, and 19:00 to 22:00 Tuesday and Wednesday.
 AM Network Parliamentary coverage is also streamed online, with podcasts and transcripts available.

 The House is broadcast on RNZ on the House sitting days at 6:55 pm and Sunday at 7:30 am and 10:45 pm.
-It looks at legislation, issues and insights from Parliament.
+It looks at legislation, issues, and insights from Parliament.

 To help fund the operation of the station, RNZ has leased the remaining hours to Christian broadcaster Rhema Media since 1997, which uses the frequencies to broadcast the low-budget easy listening Star network.
-The transmitters were previously used by The Concert Programme before it moved to FM broadcasting.
+The transmitters were previously used by the Concert Programme before it moved to FM broadcasting.